Opponents fear Senate's DEI bill would affect university accreditation, curriculum

 The bill also calls for all medical schools to require the MCAT entrance exam, a point of contention that drew criticism from witnesses.

-At the hearing, several witnesses from UMKC came to express their dissent.
+At the hearing, several witnesses from the University of Missouri-Kansas City came to express their dissent.
 Since UMKC's medical school does not require the MCAT, it allows students to enter medical school as early as freshman year of college.
 This bill, they argued, could stop that.

 Forcing universities to require the MCAT "fundamentally undermines the UMKC med-school structure," Devineni said in his testimony.